Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 4e) Time your cooking to have each meal ready to serve at the proper time.
 Have an adult verify the preparation of the meal to your counselor.

-If you’re not sure how to pace yourself, I’d recommend setting timers, starting with recipies that take the longest, and even potentially asking a parent for help.
-Once your meal is ready, all that’s left is to have an adult verify your timing and preparation process to make sure everything is spot on – and of course, dig in to your food!
+If you’re not sure how to pace yourself, I’d recommend setting timers, starting with recipes that take the longest, and even potentially asking a parent for help.
+Once your meal is ready, all that’s left is to have an adult verify your timing and preparation process, and of course, dig in to your food!

 Planning and preparation are key to cooking successful meals.
 By making sure you have all the ingredients beforehand, understanding how long things will take to cook, and preparing your most time-consuming ingredients first, your cooking skills will rapidly improve and you’ll be sure to have some tasty meals ahead!